Search Articles

 • Older adults who own their homes can apply for a reverse mortgage, allowing them to continue living at home.
 Reverse mortgages draw upon existing equity in a home to supply regular payments, which can supplement retirement income.
 The federal government insures the Home Equity Conversion Mortgage (HECM).

-• For those with health care needs who have very low incomes and few assets, Medicaid could cover the cost of nursing home care.
+• For those with health care needs who have low incomes and few assets, Medicaid could cover the cost of nursing home care.

 • Medicare pays for certain in-home health services for homebound older adults.
 Although Medicare does not cover rent or mortgage payments, in-home care covered by Medicare can lessen total expenses.